- Who is Apex?

-You might be surprised to learn that sunny cold weather is an ideal condition for solar panels to perform optimally.
-On the other hand, extremely hot climates make solar panels less efficient.
+You might be surprised to learn that sunny cold weather is actually an ideal condition for solar panels to perform optimally.
+On the other hand, extremely hot climates actually make solar panels less efficient.

 Project components will only be sited on private properties whose owners sign a lease agreement with Azalia Solar.
 All agreements are fully voluntary between landowners and the project.

 Recent research on the impact of solar farms on property values supports the conclusion that solar does not decrease property values.
 Furthermore, there is no discernible impact on property values regardless of whether solar farms are located near residential, agricultural, or industrial properties.